meepmaster360/Meepscan/README.md

     cd meepscan

-    $sudo bash meescan.sh or $chmod +x meepscan.sh and the always $sudo ./meepscan.sh
+    $sudo bash meepscan.sh or $chmod +x meepscan.sh and the always $sudo ./meepscan.sh

 Using Nmap